Emiliano Zapata: 1910–1912: Maderista revolution and plan of Ayala

-Rebellion against Huerta, the Zapata-Villa alliance
+1913–1914: opposition to Victoriano Huerta

 If there was anyone that Zapata hated more than Díaz and Madero, it was Victoriano Huerta, the bitter, violent alcoholic who had been responsible for many atrocities in southern Mexico while trying to end the rebellion.
 Zapata was not alone: in the north, Pancho Villa, who had supported Madero, immediately took to the field against Huerta.
 Zapata revised the Plan of Ayala and named himself the leader of his revolution.
 He was joined by two newcomers to the Revolution, Venustiano Carranza and Alvaro Obregón, who raised large armies in Coahuila and Sonora respectively.
 Together they made short work of Huerta, who resigned and fled in June 1914 after repeated military losses.

+1914–1919: The conventionist government

-On April 21, 1914, U.S. President Woodrow Wilson sent a contingent of troops to occupy the port city of Veracruz.
+On 21 April 1914, U.S. President Woodrow Wilson sent a contingent of troops to occupy the port city of Veracruz.
 This sudden threat caused Huerta to withdraw his troops from Morelos and Puebla, leaving only Jojutla and Cuernavaca under federal control.
 Zapatistas quickly assumed control of eastern Morelos, taking Cuautla and Jonacatepec with no resistance.
 In spite of being faced with a possible foreign invasion, Zapata refused to unite with Huerta in defense of the nation.
 He stated that if need be he would defend Mexico alone as chief of the Ayalan forces.
 In May the Zapatistas took Jojutla from the Federal Army, many of whom joined the rebels, and captured guns and ammunition.
 They also laid siege to Cuernavaca where a small contingent of federal troops were holed up.
-By the summer of 1915 Zapata's forces had taken the southern edge of the Federal District, occupying Milpa Alta and Xochimilco, and was poised to move into the capital.
-In mid July, Huerta was forced to flee as a Constitutionalist force under Carranza, Obregón and Villa took the Federal District.
-The Constitutionalists established a peace treaty inserting Carranza as First Authority of the nation.
-Carranza, an aristocrat with politically relevant connections, then gained the backing of the U.S., who passed over Villa and Zapata due to their lower status backgrounds and more progressive ideologies.
-In spite of having contributed decisively to the fall of Huerta, the Zapatistas were left out of the peace treaties, probably because of Carranza's intense dislike for the Zapatistas whom he saw as uncultured savages.
+By the summer of 1915, Zapata's forces had taken the southern edge of the Federal District, occupying Milpa Alta and Xochimilco, and were poised to move into the capital.
+In mid July, Huerta was forced to flee as a Constitutionalist force under Carranza, Obregón, and Villa took the Federal District.
+The Constitutionalists established a peace treaty, inserting Carranza as First Authority of the nation.
+Carranza, an aristocrat with politically relevant connections, then gained the backing of the US, which passed over Villa and Zapata due to their lower-status backgrounds and more progressive ideologies.
+In spite of having contributed decisively to the fall of Huerta, the Zapatistas were left out of the peace treaties, probably because of Carranza's intense dislike for the Zapatistas, whom he saw as uncultured savages.
 Through 1915 there was a tentative peace in Morelos and the rest of the country.